-Museums – If you want to experience the culture and history of Spain, Madrid offers a range of amazing museums, each original and different from the last.
-The Museo del Prado is internationally recognised as one of the most notable museums, especially for European art.
+If you want to experience the culture and history of Spain, Madrid offers a range of amazing museums, each extremely unique.
+The Museo del Prado is internationally recognized as one of the most notable museums, especially for European art.
 The Reina Sofia museum houses Picasso’s infamous ‘Guernica’.
 This moving piece displays the tragedies during the Spanish Civil War when the Basque country was bombed.
-Taking up a whole wall, this painting is widely acclaimed and brings a sense of reality from Spain’s turbulent history to the present day.
+Madrid’s museums are the best place to get a better sense of your host country.

-Famous Landmarks – You couldn’t complete a trip to Madrid without seeing a few places which characterize the country’s culture.
-Puerta del Sol, a square in the centre of the city, is not only the symbolic heart of the capital but geographically is as well.
+You couldn’t complete a trip to Madrid without seeing a few places which characterize the country’s culture.
+Puerta del Sol, a square in the centre of the city, is not only the symbolic heart of the capital but a geographic one as well.
 Literally translated as ‘Gate of the Sun’, the Puerta del Sol is the meeting point for the 6 main streets in Madrid, making it the hub of the city.
 It also contains the famous clock tower which Spaniards gather under at New Year.
-El Palacio Real is also something not to be missed.
+El Palacio Real is another must-see landmaek.
 It’s the largest royal palace in western Europe and you can take a tour round the gorgeous grounds and discover more about Madrid’s history.

-Food – Madrid is famous for tapas, small snacks that can be served at any time of the day and are amazing with a glass of sangria!
+Madrid is famous for tapas, small snacks that can be served at any time of the day and are amazing with a glass of sangria!
 Chorizo, calamari, manchego cheese, jamón serrano, olives and chopitos all characterize the city’s cuisine.
-Wander through Madrid’s streets and get lost between the tapas bars!
-There are hundreds of tapas bars with authentic, fresh food which cannot be found anywhere else in the world.
-You should also visit the San Miguel Market, just off La Plaza Mayor; it’s one of the oldest markets in Madrid.
+There are hundreds of tapas bars with authentic, fresh food that can’t be found anywhere else in the world.
+Interns can also pay a visit the San Miguel Market, one of the oldest markets in Madrid.
 With beautiful glass walls and an amazing atmosphere, the market offers gourmet food at an affordable price.

-El Rastro – For people who love bargain hunting el Rastro is the perfect place to spend your Sunday morning.
-As the most popular open air flea market in Madrid you can spend hours going from stall to stall finding antiques and trinkets for great prices.
+For interns who love bargain hunting, el Rastro is the perfect place to spend your Sunday morning.
+As the most popular open air flea market in Madrid, you can spend hours going from stall to stall finding antiques and trinkets for great prices.